ashdavies/talks/2019-08-26-implementing-the-paging-library/implementing-the-paging-library.md

 ^ Detect if the user has scrolled sufficiently and load data

-^ Really unreliable and blindly updating data
+^ Unreliable and blindly updating data

+^ Difficult to manage if previously loaded data becomes invalidated

 ---